-- Press the right button. - ✓ The value increases.
+- Press the right button. - The value increases.

-7.7 Setting the service display
+7.7 Adjusting the service display

-- ✓ The Setup menu is displayed.
-The UNIT display flashes. - Set the service.
+- Press and hold both buttons for 3 5 seconds. - ✓ The Setup menu is displayed.
+The UNIT display flashes. - Wait for the menu of the service display to flash. - Adjust the service.